-It is a promise that this seal is always sealed with the Fukai seal.
-I've seen an original seal Fukai individually, but I've never seen a Shoshi seal individually, and even if there were, it would probably be a fake.
+It is a guarantee that this product is sealed in the Fukai method.
+I've seen an original Fukai seal, personally, but I've never seen a Shoshi seal.
+And even if I had, it would probably be a fake because genuine ones are incredibly rare and there are so many fakes out there.
 The word "Shoshi" means reward or prize.

-As a matter of fact, there are some Ofuke ware that only "Shoshi" seal has been scraped in later.
+As a matter of fact, there are some Ofuke-ware on which the "Shoshi" seal has been scraped in later.
 As mentioned above, "Shoshi" seal is always sealed along with "Fukai sei" seal.
-There is only a seal "Fukai sei" if it is scraped.
+There is only a seal "Fukai sei" if it is scraped in later.

-In the Taisho-Showa period, it seemed people thought that pottery has a "Shoshi" seal was considered to be a proof of "free-gift" and it was considered to be less valuable than pottery has a "Fukai sei" seal only.
+In the Taisho-Showa period, it seemed people thought that pottery that had a "Shoshi" seal was considered to be a proof of a "free-gift" and it was considered to be less valuable than pottery which has a "Fukai sei" seal only.